dynatrace-ace/dynatrace-jenkins-library/PUSHEVENTS.md

 | Event | pushDynatraceDeploymentEvent | Used to push a Deployment Event to Dynatrace |
 | Event | pushDynatraceInfoEvent | Used to push a Information Event to Dynatrace |

+# Authentication

+To execute these functions, your API Token needs have **Access problem and event feed, metrics, and topology (DataExport)** permission.

 # Examples

 See example Jenkinsfiles in the [examples folder](examples)